Ambigolimax valentianus: Description

-External appearance does not reliably distinguish Ambigolimax valentianus from other members of the genus, such as A. parvipenis, with which it may co-occur.
+External appearance does not reliably distinguish A. valentianus from other members of the genus, such as A. parvipenis, with which it may co-occur.
 Like other members of the Limacidae, it has a pointed tail and the pneumostome lies in the posterior half of the mantle.
 Often the most obvious character of an Ambigolimax slug is the two parallel, sharply defined, dark lines along the mantle, sometimes with a thicker less well defined line lying between.
 Two similar lines may lie more posteriorly along the back either side of the midline, but all these lines may be faint or even absent in some individuals.
 Others have further dots and mottled patches of darker pigment.
-The dorsal coloration is most often pinkish brown, but sometimes dull yellowish or grey, and all shades inbetween.
+The dorsal coloration is most often pinkish brown, but sometimes dull yellowish or grey, and all shades in between.
 Older individuals tend to be yellower with less prominent lines but more prominent mottling.
 The mucus is colourless, transparent, and watery.
 Maximum length is about 8 cm.

 Ambigolimax valentianus is identifiable from the internal genitalia, which require dissection to examine.
 In particular it has a substantial sausage-shaped penial appendage at the inner end of the penis; rarely the appendage is swollen towards its tip.
 Sometimes the appendage appears absent because it is inverted into the lumen of the penis.
 This might cause confusion with A. parvipenis but the penis of A. valentianus without the appendage is about as long as the bursa copulatrix and its duct, whereas it is only about half the length in A. parvipenis.